Showing posts with label Reporting. Show all posts

 To hell with the U.S. Constitution, right?

-Some people are very happy with President Trump and that is their right.
-I hope that time proves me wrong about what I think of him.
+Some people are very happy with the current state of affairs and that is their right.
+I hope that time proves me wrong about what I think of things.
 I always hope that with people in power, that I am proven wrong when I think they are doing bad things.

 Generally, I am proven right.
 But only Time knows that; people have short memories, they twist events to suit themselves, the outcomes ultimately only matter if blood is spilled, and usually not even then.
 To be sure, at this stage, right or left, it's my opinion that we have all lost.